babblevoice/projectrtp/README.md

 * WAV playback using sound soup descriptions to play complex sentences from parts
 * DTMF (RFC 2833) - send, receive and bridge
 * DTLS SRTP (WebRTC)

+## Version numbers

+We use semantic version numbering.

+Given a version number MAJOR.MINOR.PATCH, increment the:

+1. MAJOR version when you make incompatible API changes,
+2. MINOR version when you add functionality in a backwards compatible manner, and
+3. PATCH version when you make backwards compatible bug fixes.

+As part of this, we maintain jsdoc documentation to document our public interface to this programme.

+Only when we release version 1.0.0 will the public API be settled.

+## Tests

+We now have 3 different sets of tests.

+### `npm test`

+All tests are run from node.
+From the root directory run `npm test`.
+These test all our interfaces and should test expected outputs.
+These tests use mocha.

+The folder is separated out into interface, unit and mock.
+The mock folder contains mock objects/functions required for testing.
+Unit tests are to help test internal functions.
+Interface tests are used to guarantee a stable interface for a specific version number.
+If these tests require changing (other than bug fixing i.e. a material API change) then a major version update will happen.

+### node stress/index.js

+These are designed to create real world scenarios - opening and closing multiple channels and random times and at load.
+This is designed to test for unexpected behaviour.
+These test do not provide a pass/fail - but might crash or produce unexpected output on bad behaviour.
+These have concurrency/race condition tests in mind.

+### C++

+Some tests are provided in C++.
+They are built with the compiler flags `-fsanitize=address -fsanitize=leak` to catch buffer overruns and leaks.

+To build the test executable run `make` from the src directory.

 ## Dependencies